msndvlpr/porsche_ebike/README.md

 ## Project Architecture
 ### Overview
-This project follows the **BLoC** (Business Logic Component) pattern for state management and also as the development architecture.
+This project follows the Clean Architecture and **Riverpod** for state management. pattern for state management and also as the development architecture.
 It might be also similar to MVVM, because different layers in BLoC have a corresponding layer in MVVM, for example the view layer is the same, external packages for repositories and APIs correspond to repositories and datasources in the model layer of MVVM, and bloc layer is also acting the same as view-model in MVVM.
 The reason why I have used BLoC for the above purposes is that it offers a structured and testable way to manage complex states and business logic in Flutter, promoting maintainability and scalability by clearly separating business logic from UI.
 On the